Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Architecture Details

-MONAI Workload Manager includes a set of services and APIs to interconnect other sub-systems in MONAI Deploy.
-Each and every service in the MWM runs on one or more threads which may receive requests from external systems/services.
-It also interacts with a database and other external services, such as the App Server and/or Argo for job management.
+MONAI Workload Manager includes a set of services and APIs to interconnect other subsystems in MONAI Deploy.
+Every service in the MWM runs on one or more threads that may receive requests from external systems/services.
+It also interacts with a database and other external services, such as the App Server or Argo, for job management.

 ---